 How many nights Should I stay?

 Depends on how much you like camping .
 Most of our guests book between 1 or 2 nights here and some in the city of Chiang Mai so they are able to enjoy activities and still have some time to relax downtown.
-Our camp is rustic and full of natural beauty but it is more like glamping than staying at a resort and we know thats not for everyone.
-Some people may prefer jsut a day adventure and the sleep in a hotel in Chiang Mai.
+Our camp is rustic and full of natural beauty but it is more like glamping than staying at a resort and we know that's not for everyone.
+Some people may prefer just a day adventure and then sleep in a hotel in Chiang Mai.

 ARE DONATIONS ACCEPTED?